rostools/samwise/inst/templates/planning-issue.md

         instructors.
     -   Mention about post-course debrief (described in the [Guides](https://github.com/github/rest-api-description) site).
+    -   (For intro course) Have all instructors/helpers give their GitHub user names.
 -   [ ] {{tasks_remind_date}}: Send a reminder to everyone to complete
     tasks.
 See `r3admin/vignettes/articles/`.
 -   [ ] {{tasks_check_end_date}}: Check that all participants have